jacopotagliabue/retail-personalization-workshop/README.md

 ## Overview
 This repo hosts the code for the [In-Session Personalization](https://www.eventbrite.ca/e/machine-learning-in-retail-sales-marketing-e-commerce-summit-tickets-138507063355) workshop at the _Machine Learning in Retail Summit_.
 The workshop is a hands-on meeting on in-session personalization, including slides and this open source repository: our aim is to implement a sound and readable version of the models found in our research papers, showcasing tried and tested personalization strategies on real e-commerce data.

 While the notebook is heavily commented, please refer to the slides and the references below for the full context behind the product features and some design choices.
-Check back for updates before the session starts!

 ## How to run the code